 We need dough with plenty of maturity in order to make an ear.
 A good dough is needed for the gluten to stretch and retain the gas created during the oven spring.

 To mature dough, a long bulk fermentation of 6+ hours is ideal.
-The use of prefermented flour (such as sourdough or biga) is also advantageous.
+The use of prefermented flour, such as sourdough is advantageous.

 A firm touch is needed in order to build tension in the outer layer.
 This is essential for the bread to hold its shape as it rises.